Information For Poster Presenters

 Instructions for Poster Presenters

 In-person presenters will receive additional instructions for participating in their scheduled 90-minute Q&A session onsite.
 (In-person poster presenters do not need to print and hang a physical poster.
-During their 90-minute Q&A session, they will stand next to a monitor displaying their digital iPoster.)
+During their 90-minute Q&A session, they will stand next to a monitor displaying their virtual iPoster.)

 Registration

 Per the Presenting Author Agreement, all presenters are required to register for the ASHA Convention.
-Registration will open on August 1, 2024, at 10:00 a.m., Eastern time.
+Registration will open on August 3, 2026, at 10:00 a.m., Eastern time.

 In-Person Poster Presenters